florian/federated-learning-addon/README.md

 - `frecency`: For interacting with the `moz_places` table and recalculating / changing frecency scores
 - `awesomeBar`: For observing interactions with the awesome bar.
 The required information for history / bookmark searches is retrieved (number of typed characters, selected suggestion, features of other suggestions)
 - `prefs`: For reading and writing preferences.
 This is just used to update the weights
+- `telemetry`: For sending back updates and meta information
 - `study` from [`shield-studies-addon-utils`](https://github.com/mozilla/shield-studies-addon-utils) for study related helpers

 ### Core components